atlassian/data-center-helm-charts/docs/INSTALLATION.md

     1. Change the `create` value to `true`
     2. Add a value to `host`.
 The ingress rules will apply to the host you provide.
 Hosts can be precise matches (for example “foo.bar.com”) or a wildcard (for example “*.foo.com”).

-  * **Persistent storage**: Each Data Center node has its own `local-home` volume, and all nodes in the Data Center cluster share a single `shared-home` volume.
+  * **Persistent storage**: Each Data Center pod has its own `local-home` volume, and each pod within a cluster can utilize a single `shared-home` volume.
 By default, the Helm charts will configure all of these volumes as `emptyDir` volumes, but this is suitable only for running a single Data Center node for evaluation purposes.
 Proper volume management needs to be configured in order for the data to survive restarts, and for multi-node Data Center clusters to operate correctly.
      * For more details, please refer to the **Volumes** section of the [configuration guide](CONFIGURATION.md).
      * You can also refer to our examples of AWS storage: [Local storage - utilizing AWS EBS-backed volumes](docs/examples/storage/aws/LOCAL_STORAGE.md) and [Shared storage - utilizing AWS EFS-backed filesystem](docs/examples/storage/aws/SHARED_STORAGE.md)
     * Bitbucket needs a dedicated NFS server providing persistence for a shared home.
 Prior to installing the Helm chart, a suitable NFS shared storage solution must be provisioned.
 The exact details of this resource will be highly site-specific, but you can use this example as a guide: [Implementation of an NFS Server for Bitbucket](docs/examples/storage/nfs/NFS.md)

 #### 3. Install your chosen product: